Tech-at-DU/Titanic-Dataset-Tutorial/P02-Variance/content.md

 ---
-title: "Variance on the Titanic"
+title: "Who's Here?—Variance on the Titanic"
 slug: variance
 ---